To drive strong organisational culture you first need to be able to measure it

 Developing an evidence-based toolbox to measure organisational culture

-Supported by the Australian Government’s Entrepreneurs' Programme, Innovation Connections service, facilitator Sue Robson helped Keogh Consulting were able to recruit Alexis Gaman, a recent psychology honours graduate from the University of Western Australia for six months in 2021.
+Supported by the Entrepreneurs' Programme, an Australian Government initiative which is funded and supported by the Australian Government, Innovation Connections Facilitator Sue Robson helped Keogh Consulting who were able to recruit Alexis Gaman, a recent psychology honours graduate from the University of Western Australia for six months in 2021.
 Her unique skillset assisted in the development of an easy-to-use survey to quantitatively measure organisational culture.

 The survey measures the frequency of behaviours to map the current organisational culture and includes elements that are key to high performance and flourishing such as agility, collaboration, and diversity.
 The results feed into the behavioural model, which then automatically recommends a series of actionable insights and organisational development interventions.
 Alexis leveraged her data collection and analysis skills, whilst also providing key recommendations for commercialisation of this product.